pblischak/polyfreqs-ms-data/code/README.md

 ## run_polyfreqs.sh and run_polyfreqs.R

 Make sure that you have **polyfreqs** installed before trying to use these scripts.
-Instructions for installing the package can be found <a href="https://github.com/pblischak/polyfreqs" target="_blank">here</a>.
+Instructions for installing it can be found <a href="https://github.com/pblischak/polyfreqs" target="_blank">here</a>.

 This pair of scripts can be used to simulate and analyze high throughput read count data using **polyfreqs**.
 The read count data are simulated under the model described in the **polyfreqs** manuscript.